-Safe and Fulfill its Strong and
+Safe and reliable Fulfill its purposes Strong and durable Economic User comfort Maintainability

-reliable purposes durable

-Economic User comfort Maintainability

 Introduction & General Design Consideration by Sharifah Maszura Syed Mohsin

 Design Process

 What is Reinforced Concrete?

 - A composite material that combines concrete with steel reinforcements. - The combination of these materials provide a strong durable building material that could cater for both compressive and tensile stress. - Concrete and steel reinforcement act together to resist forces.